ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Simplify ViewBinding in Android with ViewBindingPropertyDelegate 2.0 - <a href="https://medium.com/@kirillr/whats-new-in-vbpd-2-0-a83565134cff" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin Constants in Android: Top-level vs. Companion-enclosed - <a href="https://medium.com/proandroiddev/top-level-constants-vs-companion-enclosed-constants-using-kotlin-in-android-cbb067732428" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kirill Rozov`**
+✍️ **posted by `ProAndroidDev`**

-<blockquote>Uncover the key improvements in ViewBindingPropertyDelegate 2.0 that make Android ViewBinding usage more efficient and error-free.</blockquote>
+<blockquote>Does the choice between the two affect performance, APK size, or memory usage?
+Let’s break it down by diving into the bytecode.</blockquote>

 <h3>2.
 This Is the Phone You Should Take Portraits With - <a href="https://medium.com/@markellisreviews/this-is-the-phone-you-should-take-portraits-with-50cd7d9af853" target="_blank" rel="noopener noreferrer">link</a></h3>